2022–23 Primera División de El Salvador

-The 2022–23 Primera División de El Salvador, also known as the Liga Pepsi, is the 24th season and 46th and 47th Primera División tournament, El Salvador's top football division, since its establishment of an Apertura and Clausura format.
+The 2022–23 Primera División de El Salvador, also known as the Liga Pepsi, was the 24th season and 46th and 47th Primera División tournament, El Salvador's top football division, since its establishment of an Apertura and Clausura format.
 C.D.
 FAS and TBD are the defending champions of both Apertura and Clausura tournaments respectively.
 The league will consist of 12 teams.
 There will be two seasons conducted under identical rules, with each team playing a home and away game against the other clubs for a total of 22 games per tournament.
 At the end of each half-season tournament, the top six teams in that tournament's regular season standings will take part in the playoffs.

+Originally, the Apertura 2022 tournament was scheduled to begin on June 9, but a crisis ensued within the Salvadoran Football Federation that lasted a month and a half, forcing the tournament to be reduced to 16 due to the World Cup in Qatar, which kicked off on November 20.

 The champions of Apertura or Clausura with the better aggregate record will qualify for the 2023 CONCACAF Champions League.
 The other champion, and the runner-up with the better aggregate record will qualify for the 2023 CONCACAF League.
 Should the same team win both tournaments, both runners-up will qualify for CONCACAF League.
 Should the final of both tournaments features the same two teams, the semi-finalist with the better aggregate record will qualify for CONCACAF League.

 Teams

 Promotion and relegation

 A total of 12 teams will contest the league, including 11 sides from the 2021–22 Primera División and 1 promoted from the 2021–22 Segunda División.

 Dragon was promoted to the Primera División in June 2022 after defeating A.D.
-Municipal in a playoff match by a score of 0-0.
+Municipal in a playoff match by a score of 0–0.

 C.D.
 Municipal Limeño was relegated to the 2022–23 Segunda División.